katydecorah/katydecorah.github.io/code/_posts/2018-11-04-photos-in-a-bucket.md

 Both regex searches keep all attributes intact, which means that I'm passing the original image's `src`, `alt`, `class` attributes as variables to the include.

-The include contains logic and the `picture` element.
+The include has logic and the `picture` element.
 The include determines which size photo to display based on the classes that are passed through to the include.
 When I'm developing locally, my site will use my AWS bucket's URL that my IP address can access (set by permissions when I created my bucket earlier).

 You can [check out the include on GitHub](https://github.com/katydecorah/katydecorah.github.io/blob/d1b1cf784915115985ea88f99f32941213a63015/_includes/img.html).

 ## We'll see

 I'm not sure how this new journey of hosting my assets on AWS will go, how my include will change, or the future of my photo sizes.
-Nevertheless, it was really fun figuring out all the pieces.
+Still, it was really fun figuring out all the pieces.